ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 Given the module structure proposed above all the block subsidy calculations from the protocol must be implemented.
 The final goal is to do checks for each incoming block and make sure they pass the consensus rules.

-To do the calculations and checks the following constants and functions need to be introduced:
+To do the calculations and checks the following constants, types and functions need to be introduced:

 ## Constants